joon-ko/music-adventure-log/devlogs/01_beginnings.md

 Finally, there are two modern DAWs (digital audio workstations) that I feel particularly inspired by: [Ableton Live](https://www.ableton.com/en/live/) and [Max](https://cycling74.com/products/max).
 Ableton remains my DAW of choice for whenever I feel musically creative in the non-interactive-systems way, and I love how modular, expressive, and automated it can feel, and I love that it is so seamlessly integrated with Max, which is the established audio-visual modular system that feels most similar to what I am going after.
 Its aesthetics and mode of interaction feel fundamentally different from this current project, but its building-block modularity and visual creative environment is very influential to this project.

 ![](../images/max.png)

+An honorable mention goes out to the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), which uses essentially the same concepts that I use for routing audio in this project via an audio node graph.
+I used this API for my chord slingy project and had a lot of fun working with it!